prosazhin/pbcomponents/README.md

 ## prosazhin basic components

-UI component library for React and Vue with Typescript and Tailwind.
+UI component library for React with Typescript and Tailwind.

 ## Installation & Usage